sahil-kale/autoglide/glider_model/readme.md

 $$

 ### Turning Rate
 The turning rate is derived from the coordinated turn equation, assuming it's perfect.
+See [this article, equation 3](https://www.spinningwing.com/the-helicopter/turns) for more details.

 $$
 \dot{\psi} = \frac{g}{V} \tan(\phi)